Visual1mpact/Paradox_AntiCheat/docs/Commands_Features/utility.md

 - Invitations are automatically canceled if the invited player does not respond in time.
 - Dynamic updates ensure all members are informed of joins, leaves, and ownership changes.

-## :debugdb
+## debugdb
 ### At A Glance
-The `:debugdb` command allows admins to inspect all initialized database entries in detail.
+The `debugdb` command allows admins to inspect all initialized database entries in detail.
 It provides a GUI view of the databases, including:

 - List of database names
 - Individual entry pointers